omercs/activedirectoryauthenticationlib-sample-for-java/README.md

 ### Step 5: Edit web.config and run application

-The configuration values you'll need to edit are found in ```web.config ``` and documented in the code.
+The configuration values you'll need to edit are found in ```web.xml ``` located in the `src/main/webapp/WEB-INF` folderand documented in the code.
 As much as possible they will match the fields in the Azure Management Portal as discussed in [Adding, Updating, and Removing an App](http://msdn.microsoft.com/en-us/library/windowsazure/dn132599.aspx).

 After you have configured the correct values, use the process you have established to deploy WAR files in JBoss to run the sample application.
-If you are unfamilar with JBoss, ***you should use the Java walkthrough here***.
+If you are unfamilar with JBoss, ***you should use the [Java walkthrough here](https://github.com/WindowsAzureAD/activedirectoryauthenticationlib-sample-for-java/wiki/Windows-Azure-Active-Directory-WebSSO-with-Java)***.

 For those familiar with JBoss, here is a refresher to load a client side WAR file: